dvidelabs/flatcc/doc/binary-format.md

 ## StructBuffers

+_NOTE: the Google FlatBuffer project originally documented structs as valid root objects, but never actually implemented it, and has as of mid 2020 changed the specification to disallow root structs as covered in this section.
+FlatCC for C has been supporting root structs for a long time, and they can provide significant speed advantages, so FlatCC will continue to support these._

 Unlike tables, structs are are usually embedded in in a fixed memory block representing a table, in a vector, or embedded inline in other structs, but can also be independent when used in a union.